shilpy0401/Hello-world/README.md

 # Hello-world
-Hi all,
+Hi,
-How r u doing
+How r u doing??
 ok bye
 have a nice day....